 Program Elements Questions Qualification Which qualification registered on the NQF will the program lead to?
 How does this qualification meet workplace needs?

 Program Purpose What is the specific purpose of the program?
 How does the proposed purpose of the program meet the needs of the workplace and society, in general?
 PILOs How do PILOs contribute to the achievement of the purpose?
 Courses How do CILOs contribute to the attainment of PILOs?
 Assessment How will assessment be planned to ensure that students' attainment of PILOs and CILOs are measured, and students' progress towards these is supported?
 NQF level How do the PILOs and CILOs meet the requirements of the NQF level at which the program is placed?
 Credits How will the planned time for the program allow for the attainment of credits?
 How many notional learning hours are involved and how will they be spread over the duration of the program?
 Alignment of Teaching, Learning and Assessment Philosophy, infrastructure and staffing to PILOs How do the teaching, learning and assessment philosophy, infrastructure and staffing align with the program intended learning outcomes?
 Mapping of Courses to PILOs How do the courses align with program intended learning outcomes?
 Mapping of CILOs to PILOs How do the course intended learning outcomes align with the program intended learning outcomes?
 Mapping of teaching and learning Methods to courses How do teaching learning methods align with the courses?
 Mapping of Assessment Methods to courses How do the assessment methods align with the courses?
 Overall Mapping of Assessment Methods to CILOs (for each course) How do the assessment methods align with course intended learning outcomes?

 Mapping of components/criteria of each assessment method to CILOs How do the components/criteria of each assessment method align with the course intended learning outcomes?
 Enrolment How many students will be enrolled in the program?
 Staffing Are sufficient qualified staffs available to deliver the courses and coordinate the program?
 Mapping of staffing to courses How does the staffing align with courses?
 Resources Are sufficient resources for teaching and learning, such as classroom facilities, library and laboratories, available to support the attainment of CILOs and PILOs?
 Mapping of resources to courses How do the resources align with courses?
-Spaces Are sufficient spaces available to support the planned enrolment?
+Spaces (Physical and Digital platform) Are sufficient physical spaces available to support the planned enrolment?
+Is there appropriate online platform and virtual learning environment for online delivery of the program?
 Work Experience Are sufficient opportunities available to students for work-based experience?